jotaki/zifty/README.txt

 	          does not expose more input characters.
 You will still be stuck with 0-F (0-15) as the units value for a given base.
 	          Setting !!00 will create the illusion of only having values 0-f.
+              Setting !!10 is equivilant to 1 * input_base + 0, and thus has no effect.

      !(<N){code}   - For loop.
 This is the equivilent of doing something like: for(*ar = *op0; *ar < N; *ar += *op1) { /* code */ }